 Exterior doors are exposed to sun, wind, and/or moisture.
 Of these three, moisture is a door's greatest enemy.
 Wood doors, like all exterior products, are subject to the effects of moisture.
 While all wood doors may look similar, the joinery varies.
 Special joinery methods used on Nantucket®, Performance Series® and WaterBarrier® doors can help mitigate moisture issues.

-The Nantucket door has a special joinery technique called a mortise-and-tenon joint.
+The Nantucket door has a two special joinery technique called a mortise-and-tenon joint.
 A mortise is cut into the stile and rail and a tenon is inserted.
 Glue is applied to the tenon as well as the entire coped area where the stiles and rails come together.
-Pins are then driven through holes in the face of the door pulling the joint together.
-The joint is virtually indestructible allowing the door to hold up in any exposure.
+The standard joinery will include an additional face pin driven through holes in the face of the door pulling the joint together.
+The optional joinery will use a grip tenon which is slightly larger to hold the stiles and rails together The joint is virtually indestructible allowing the door to hold up in any exposure.

 Metropolitan™ JoinerySimilar to the Nantucket®, the Metropolitan™ door utilizes the same solid lumber face-laminated construction technique with no veneers.
 The difference is in the joinery ‐ the Metropolitan door is joined with dowel pins.
 Glue is applied to the dowel pins as well as the entire coped area preventing moisture from attacking the door.